srirachaishot/PhysicsHackathon_2020/README.md

 We display at the end the graphs of the distribution for both objects PN M1-46 & gam CrA A with the peaks for emission & absorbtion lines displayed.
 We also display the values of each emission & absorbtion line (all couples (wavelength, intensity)).

+In order to obtain the interactive component of the map, users will need to have the package mplcursors installed.
+The way in which to do so is type the command "pip install mplcursors" directly into your command line and wait until the download is complete.
+Afterwards you will now be able to run the code and be able to get specific information about the plot by hovering over points.